Ododo/scc-lan-restore/README.md

 3. Able to Join a session [**OK**]

-4. Play the Game
+4. Play the Game [**OK**]
-Several people reported the fix as working and were able to play.
+The fix appears to work for most people.

+5. Out-of-sync or remote client disconnected issues.
+This is an issue not related to the lan restore fix, but i'm doing some investigations nevertheless.
+The problematic code was identified but not fully understood, i will maybe write somewhere what i collected so far.
-Still out-of-sync or remote client disconnected issues with some people (like me), legend says it is related to running AMD versus Intel CPUs, but i'm not convinced of this theory yet.
+Legend says it is related to running AMD Ryzen versus Intel CPUs or older AMD cpus.

 # Instructions
 Windows 10/11, tested on Windows 11 only.